michaelsteven/springboot-items-api/README.md

 ## Deploying to Openshift
 Explore running in OpenShift with a Developer Sandbox (free) account available in RedHat: https://developers.redhat.com/developer-sandbox.

 Below is an step-by-step of a way to build and deploy this microservice using the CLI.
-They could also be used part of a CI/CD pipeline.
+They could also be used as part of an external CI/CD pipeline.

 1. clone down this git repository
 2. build the code with maven (mvn clean install)
-3. install the OC command
+3. install the OC CLI
-4  log in to openshift using the CLI
+4. log in to OpenShift with the OC CLI using a token generated from the OpenShift Console
 5. change to the right project (if needed)
 6. create a ConfigMap with your application settings:
 ``oc create configmap springboot-items-api --from-file=application.yaml``